Kennaka5/ReminderDesktop-app/Readme.md

 1. Create a folder on your computer so you have a _designated folder_ to open the application.

-2. Run npm init to create a package Json
+2. Run npm init to create a package Json: `npm init`

-3. Install the following dependencies: npm install **CronJob, js-yaml, nodemailer, node-notifier**
+3. Install the following dependencies: npm install **CronJob, js-yaml, nodemailer, node-notifier** `npm install CronJob & js-yaml & nodemailer & node-notifier`

 4. Git Clone this project into your _designated folder_